chauff/cse1500-web-transcripts/README.md

-# Web Technology Course Materials
+# Web technology course materials

 This repository contains the web technology course materials for the CSE1500 Web and Database Technology course at TU Delft, running in Q2 of the academic year 2020/21.